 Keratinocytes and Keratin in the Epidermis

-As the keratinocytes migrate, they gradually manufacture a chemical called keratin.
+Keratinocytes make a chemical called keratin.
 Keratin is a fibrous protein that forms hair and nails as well as being present in skin cells.
 It makes the skin tough and contributes to its ability to block water movement through the skin.
-By the time the migrating keratinocytes reach the surface of the epidermis they have a flattened, hexagonal shape and their keratin is fully formed.
+By the time a layer of keratinocytes reaches the surface of the epidermis, the cells have a flattened, hexagonal shape and their keratin is fully formed.

-In the stratum corneum the keratinocytes die, although their tough keratin still protects the skin.
-Eventually the dead cells fall off.
-This loss is usually balanced by the production of new cells.
+In the stratum corneum, the keratinocytes die, although their tough keratin still protects the skin.
+Eventually, the dead cells fall off.
+This loss is usually balanced by the production of new cells deeper in the epidermis.
 The cells that leave the body make up a large part of household dust.

 Researchers estimate that we lose 30,000 to 40,000 skin cells each minute, or 500 million cells per day.

 Melanocytes and Langerhans and Merkel Cells

 Keratinocytes aren't the only type of cell in the epidermis.
 Melanocytes are found in the bottom layer of the epidermis.
 These cells make melanin, a pigment that gives color to the skin.
 The pigment is transported to other epidermal cells.
 Melanin absorbs ultraviolet light, preventing it from damaging the body.
 It's important to realize that melanin doesn't completely protect us from UV light, however.
 An additional form of protection is needed when we are exposed to sunlight.